A project: the urban ninja

 The self made zero and light wind kite: The urban ninja of Alexander Klink, Germany.

-This kite made urban floating popular all over the world and defined this new genre.
+The kite made urban floating popular all over the world and established this new genre.
+For many, it is an uncomplicated introduction to the world of single line zero-wind kites in general, which is our main invention.

 Make the kite